Join Sophie-stication Nation

-Step 1: Take the Test
+What Career is Right For Me ~ Step 1: Take the Test

 16 Personalities (click here) has an awesome personality test and it is FREE.
 They will give you advice on your relationship, friendship, and career choice according to your personality.
-Not only will it help answer the “what career works best for me?” question.
+Not only will it help answer the “what career is right for me?” question.
 It will also give you additional information regarding relationships and parenting, which can also be useful to you; and did I mention it is free.

-Step 2: Read Your Assessment and Point out the Strengths, Needs, and Weakness
+What Career is Right For Me ~ Step 2: Read Your Assessment and Point out the Strengths, Needs, and Weakness

 When reading your assessment you want to identify your strengths, needs, and weaknesses.
 This will help you know what job is best for you and what jobs will not a good for you.